Tips to Avoid Common Estate Planning Mistakes

 - Failing to consider state death taxes in light of recent changes in the law.
 Many states have “decoupled” their death taxes from the Federal estate tax, which means your estate could be subject to death tax in a state even if no Federal estate tax is due.
 This could result in an unpleasant surprise to your heirs upon your death, one that might be avoidable with proper planning.
 The laws of each state where you own property should be carefully reviewed in order to determine the potential exposure to state death taxes and how to minimize them.

 - Failing to maximize the benefits of the income tax basis “step-up” at death.
-Low-basis/high-value assets should generally not be given away during your lifetime.
-The basis for capital gain computation purposes will be increased to fair market value at death, but the basis remains at the property’s original cost if the asset is given away.
+It's important to be cautious before making a lifetime gift of a low-basis/high-value asset.
+The basis for capital gain computation purposes will be increased to fair market value at death, but the basis remains at the property’s original cost if the asset is given away during the donor's lifetime.

 Some of these common mistakes can be avoided with a few, simple actions.
 Early and thorough planning can help you reach your financial goals and leave a lasting legacy.
 Synovus is here to help; talk with your financial advisor or trust relationship manager if you have questions.